gdarko/wp-vimeo-videos/readme.txt

 = Which API scopes are required =

 Most of them.
 Especially if you are using the premium version.
-So it's best to select the following at least: public, private, create, edit, delete, upload, video_files
+So it's best to select the following at least: public, private, create, edit, delete, upload, video_files, interact

 = Do i need to do any tweaks to the hosting configuration for bigger files ? =